St Mary's Church, Burnham Deepdale: Internal elements

 The church is famed for its many medieval stained glass windows, most of which date from the 14th and 15th centuries.

 The church is also noted for its Norman font.
 Carved from Barnack stone, its exterior is divided into 12 panels, depicting the Labours of the Months, a typical rural activity for each of the 12 months of the year.
 The font broke into three pieces while being moved during building works in 1797, and the pieces were removed from the church and used to decorate the garden of the rectory at Fincham.
 In the 1840s the pieces were reassembled, partially restored, and returned to the church; the font was subsequently more fully restored, and worn elements reground, to return it to its original appearance.

+The carved altarpiece by Walter Tapper dates from 1932.

 In 1953 the church was Grade II* listed.
 The church remains in regular use for weekly Sunday services, and also hosts stalls during the annual Deepdale Christmas Market.